MOM looking at ways to link up unemployed fresh grads with opportunities

 So far, there are about 5,400 SGUnited trainees, with some 25,000 positions still available.

-Mr Desmond Choo, mayor of North East District and assistant secretary-general of the National Trades Union Congress, who was also present at Tampines Changkat CC on Friday, noted that some SGUnited trainees managed to impress the employer and had their contracts converted into full-time positions.
+Mr Desmond Choo, Mayor of North East District and assistant secretary-general of the National Trades Union Congress, was also present at Tampines Changkat CC yesterday.
+He noted that some SGUnited trainees managed to impress their employer and had their contracts converted into full-time positions.

 "What is most important now is, until the time whereby the economy really picks up, we want you to be in a position to succeed in your sector," he said.

-She said: "The vast majority of trainees are in very reasonable job roles and companies are serious about taking on them.
+She said: "The vast majority of trainees are in very reasonable job roles, and companies are serious about taking them on.

 "There are one or two (companies) that have fallen short, but I don't think we should let it hold us back from being in traineeships."

-She added that the best safeguard against potential abuse of the programme is a vibrant job market that provides trainees with options.
+She added that the best safeguard against potential abuse of the programme is a vibrant jobs market that provides trainees with options.

 "If that trainee turns out to be a really good fit, and has got other options available, then you can be assured that the company will also feel that they better make an offer quickly before this person jumps off to do something else," said Mrs Teo.